fredlcore/BSB-LAN/README.md

 Using the adapter and the BSB-LAN software, various values and parameters can easily be monitored, logged and, if so desired, controlled and changed via a web-interface.
 Optional integration into existing smart home systems such as FHEM, openHAB, HomeMatic, ioBroker, Loxone, IP-Symcon, EDOMI, Home Assistant, SmartHomeNG or Node-RED is possible via MQTT, JSON or HTTP access.
-The adapter can also be used as a standalone logger without LAN or Internet connection when using a microSD card.
+The adapter can also be used as a standalone logger without LAN or Internet connection when using a microSD card (MBR partition / FAT format).
 Temperature and humidity sensors can also be connected and their data can also be logged and analyzed.
 The option of integrating your own code into the BSB-LAN software also offers a wide range of expansion options.

 **In the following, some model series from different manufacturers are listed, which usually have installed BSB-LAN compatible controllers:**